shahrukhkhan48/OnlineShop/README.md

    npm install
    ```

-4. Set up environment variables:
-    - Ensure that `TABLE_NAME` is set with the correct DynamoDB table name.
+4. Pick up the DynamoDB table name from the ouput of CDK Deploy and configure it in `resources/populateDynamoDB.ts`

 ## Populating the Database